 Right-click a file and then click one of the following:

-- Recover Highlighted - Recuva will recover only the file you've highlighted with the mouse - regardless of how many files you've marked with check boxes.
+Recuva only recovers the file you've highlighted with the mouse, regardless of how many files you've marked with checkboxes.

-- Recover Checked - Recuva recovers all the files you've marked with check boxes.
+Recuva recovers all the files you marked with checkboxes.

-- Recuva will prompt you for a location to place the recovered files.
-We strongly recommend you select another drive.
-This will help with the recovery process and avoid problems where Recuva can end up overwriting the file it's trying to recover.
+When Recuva asks you for a location to place the recovered files, we strongly recommend you select another drive.
+This helps with the recovery process and avoids problems in which Recuva can end up overwriting the file it's trying to recover.

-Note: Please check the files once you've recovered them to see if they are usable by opening them in their original application.
-Recuva will do its best to recover your files, but is not able to repair damage to the recovered files, and so if they are partially or fully overwritten, or otherwise damaged, you may not be able to recover them in a usable fashion.
+Please check the files once you've recovered them and see if they are usable by opening them in their original application.
+Recuva does its best to recover your files but can't repair damage to the recovered files.
+If they are partially or fully overwritten or otherwise damaged, you might not recover the files to a usable state.